Top-World-Dev/National-Digital/README.md

 ### Working locally

-To work locally:
+To work locally, fetch the latest changes and:

-1. Download the node modules:
+1. Install the project node modules:

 `npm ci`